tehredplague/tehredplague/README.md

 - 👋 Hi, I’m @tehredplague
 - 👀 I’m interested in ...
 Working on online roleplaying games
-- 🌱 I’m currently learning ...
-Developing https://github.com/tehredplague/ChatWrecked and learning C++!
+- 🌱 I’m currently learning ... c++ and game-engine developement
 - 💞️ I’m looking to collaborate on ...
-My free open source self hosted chat application ChatWrecked
+My 2D game-engine 'tikki-takki'
 - 📫 How to reach me ... tehredplague@gmail.com

 <!---